uranusjr/Prism-objc/README.md

 The language names you pass into when you perform highlighting need to be one of the followings:

-1. A built-in definition returned by `-syntaxNames`.
+1. A built-in definition that is a key of `-languages`.
-2. One of the language aliases returned by `-aliases`.
+2. One of the language aliases that is a key of `-aliases`.

 You can add/remove aliases using `-addAlias:forName:`, `-addAliasesFromDictionary:`, and `-removeAlias:`.
 An alias should point to a built-in language name, or another alias.